BTS’ Suga says he wouldn’t re-record any of their songs: “I’d rather leave the original track as it is”

 - READ MORE: LOONA talk new mini-album ‘[&]’, their favourite new tracks and the return of leader HaSeul

-In the boyband’s recent ‘BTS Game Show’ video with Vanity Fair, the seven-member act played a game of ‘How Well Does BTS Know Each Other’.
-In the clip, each member of BTS took turns on the hot seat while the remaining six tried to predict his answer to a question.
+In the boyband’s recent ‘BTS Game Show’ interview video with Vanity Fair, the seven-member act played a game of ‘How Well Does BTS Know Each Other’.
+In the clip, each member took turns in the hot seat while their remaining bandmates tried to predict his answer to a question.

 During Suga’s turn, the rapper and producer was asked the question: “If you could re-record one song, which would it be?”
-BTS’ leader RM then raised his hand, confidently declaring “there are none,” to which Suga agreed.
+BTS’ leader RM then raised his hand, declaring “there are none”, to which Suga agreed.

 “Because I think that even though we may feel regret, even that, it’s all part of the process,” explained the rapper.
-“For me personally, whether we remaster a song…,” he went on.
-“Yeah, I don’t really liked that, RM added in agreement.

-The two then discussed their preference for sticking to the original versions of songs by other artists.
-“You can see that with songs from abroad, say, you upload a song onto SoundCloud, it goes viral, and then they re-record the song…”
+He then went on to point out that although re-recording processes are a common in the Western pop world, he says reworks just don’t have the “same vibe as the original”.